-Transcripts may be requested (HOW?).
-All financial obligations shall be met prior to issuance of official or unofficial transcripts.
+Transcripts may be requested by reaching out the Financial Aid Office.
+Unofficial transcripts may be requested. however all financial obligations shall be met prior to issuance of official transcripts.
 Only upon completion of the withdrawal requirements may a certified Final Transcript of Hours be forwarded to the State Regulating Agency.
 If withdrawal requirements are not met, no transcript shall be released.
 Graduates' Permanent Transcripts may be requested at the end of the program proving all exit paperwork and obligations are completed.